 - Litecoin: This is essentially a Bitcoin spinoff that had been founded in 2011 by Charlie Lee.
 The main purpose was to make transactions speedier than what traditional Bitcoins were offering.
 So, there are some technical differences between the Litecoin and the Bitcoin.
 It has been generated as a faster alternative to the Bitcoin and can guarantee transactions four times faster compared to the Bitcoin.
 Litecoin is more scalable and offers lower transaction fees; you can get Litecoin wallets for free.
 Compared to the Bitcoin that is capable of processing 7 transactions every second, Litecoin can process 56 transactions.

 - Bitcoin Cash was the result of a hard fork in the Bitcoin blockchain.
 This currency also focuses on scalability and ease-of-use of cryptos for everyday payments.
-BCH or Bitcoin Cash was launched by developers and Bitcoin miners with concerns for Bitcoin’s limited scalability.
+BCH or Bitcoin Cash was launched by developers of Bitcoin Champion app and Bitcoin miners with concerns for Bitcoin’s limited scalability.
 They believed that the SegWit2x could not resolve the scalability problem for the Bitcoin meaningfully and the process to introduce the SegWit2x was not transparent enough.
 So, in 2017, miners initiated a hard fork to launch the BCH which has its individual blockchain and offers a larger block size for accelerating the process of verification.
 So, Bitcoin Cash can process transactions faster than the Bitcoin, guaranteeing shorter waiting time and lower transaction fees.